ARTISTS & WRITERS IN RESIDENCE

 Texas After Violence Project is proud of our artists and writer-in-residence.
 Each year, we invite artists and writers whose work centers on the impacts of state-sanctioned violence to build alongside our archives of memory and healing, and to interact with transformative and restorative justice.
 During the residency, we hope to carve out a space for artists and writers to imagine and create dynamic pieces that deal with the textured nuance of the carceral state and what narrative power can look like, can change, and can mean.
 This creative work can animate the realities of mass incarceration, the impacts of state-sanctioned violence, and the need for narrative power — and can expand upon the interviews and materials in our archives.

-Our current artist-in-residence is Mark Menjivar, and our previous artist-in-residence was Hollis Hammond.
-Our current writer-in-residence is Juania Sueños, with previous writers-in-residence being Jorge Antonio Renaud and Faylita Hicks.
+Our current artist-in-residence is Tiffany Ike, and our previous artist-in-residence was Hollis Hammond and Mark Menjívar.
+Our current writer-in-residence is James D. Jones, with previous writers-in-residence being Jorge Antonio Renaud, Faylita Hicks, and Juania Sueños.

 FROM THE ARCHIVE